Shashank Manohar: BCCI elections September 2013

 Even though a majority of members wanted Srinivasan out and had the numbers to do so, they were rendered powerless by a technicality.
-Srinivasan had all but made sure he will be elected unopposed as his rivals didn't have a proposer and seconder from South Zone for their candidate.
+Srinivasan had all but made sure he will be elected unopposed as his rivals did not have a proposer and seconder from South Zone for their candidate.
 Under BCCI rules, a contender for the top post must have the endorsement of at least two units from the zone whose turn it is to elect the president.

 Manohar tore apart Srinivasan in an interview to the tabloid Mumbai Mirror on 3 October 2013.
 He said that as Srinivasan was responsible for the mess in BCCI, he should not be BCCI president any more.
 He further said "Srinivasan has no right to continue as president.
 If you had the slightest of conscience, self-esteem and care for the board, you ought to have put in your papers the moment your son-in-law (Gurunath Meiyappan) was arrested [for betting in IPL.
 You did nothing and, as a result, the board's reputation has taken a hit to the extent that the people have lost faith in this board."
 He concluded by saying: "I left the board two years back and I have not entered its premises again.
 I have no intention to come back.
 I said if all the members want me, I will not shirk the responsibility.
 This board has given me a lot and I was willing to give something back."